-- Trayless dining in all Residence Halls - Daily vegan dining options in all Residence Halls - Establishment of Meatless Mondays and No-Fry Fridays - Sodexo uses all trans-fat free items - All salad production uses pre-consumer food waste composting - Perishable foods are donated to nursing homes and food depots during class breaks - Sodexo uses all recycled content napkins - Reusable mug refill discounts of approximately 10% - Reusable to-go containers available for student purchase - Introduced the free-style drink cup (reusable cups with a chip that tracks refills based on the drink plan purchased). - Use a floor cleaner that doesn't require soap.
+- Sodexo launched the Better Tomorrow 2025 campaign, focused on sustainability issues. - Using 100% compostable straws - Local herbs are grown in the SUB and used by Sodexo. - Trayless dining in all Residence Halls - Daily vegan dining options in all Residence Halls - Establishment of Meatless Mondays and No-Fry Fridays - Sodexo uses all trans-fat free items - All salad production uses pre-consumer food waste composting - Perishable foods are donated to nursing homes and food depots during class breaks - Sodexo uses all recycled content napkins - Reusable mug refill discounts of approximately 10% - Reusable to-go containers available for student purchase - Introduced the free-style drink cup (reusable cups with a chip that tracks refills based on the drink plan purchased). - Use a floor cleaner that doesn't require soap.